rmushfiqur2/video-based-br-hr-aci-22/README.md

-# Contact-Free Sensing of Human Heart Rate and Canine Breath rate
+# Contact-Free Sensing of Human Heart Rate and Canine Breath Rate

 Can we estimate <b>canine breath rate</b> from canine videos?
 Or <b>human heart rate</b> from subtle skin color change of human face/hand?
-Using advanced computer vision techniques (optical flow, object tracking) and robust frequency estimation techniques we get the answer is "YES" for both cases.
+Using advanced computer vision techniques (optical flow, object tracking) and robust frequency estimation techniques we get the answer "YES" for both cases.

 This repository contains the codes used in the following paper: